cristianmagurean-pacifica/Blog/Readme.md

 Use appsettings.json from Blog.WebApi to update the connection string to the database

-Launch the project in debug mode or go to Solution Explorer, select FPriceAPI and use contextual menu Publish to publish the Web API
+Launch the project in debug mode or go to Solution Explorer

 # Technologies